Bike Power

 C = total power consumption [Watts := Joules per second]

-Cal/hr = total power consumption [dietary Calories per hour := kcal/h]
+Cal/hr = total power consumption [dietary Calories per hour]

-Cal/km = total power consumption [dietary Calories per kilometer := cal/m]
+Cal/km = total power consumption [dietary Calories per kilometer]